aspose-ocr/Aspose.OCR-for-Java/README.md

 * Open the project in your selected IDE.
 * Open the example file that you want to run.
 * Run the file in your IDE (method may vary depending on the IDE you use).
-* Data folder at the root folder of Examples contains input files used in the examples.
-It is mandatory that you download the Data folder along with the examples project.
+* resources folder in Examples/src/main folder contains input files used in the examples.
+It is mandatory that you download this folder along with the examples project.

 Please find more details for how to run the examples [here](https://docs.aspose.com/display/OCRJAVA/How+to+Use+the+Examples).